Trump says the U.S. will 'take over' Gaza and relocate its people. What does it mean?

 Israeli observers are taking Trump's words with a "grain of salt"

+An Israeli official, who briefed reporters on condition of anonymity, said Trump had "proposed ingenious solutions to problems that have accompanied Israel since its existence" and described the visit as "historic."

-Former Israeli officials cast doubt on the viability of a U.S. takeover of Gaza and removal of its population.
+Former Israeli officials, however, cast doubt on the viability of a U.S. takeover of Gaza and removal of its population.

 Israeli observers have suggested Trump could be using a negotiating tactic known in Israel as "putting in a goat" — laying down a demand for the purpose of removing it later and appearing to have granted a concession.